nibekasov/recSysSA/design.md

 #### 4.5.Data Security

 - Whether there are no breaches of GDPR and other `Data Scientist` laws
+- GDPR Compliance and Data Privacy:
+Building a recommendation system involves collecting and processing user data.
+To ensure compliance with laws like GDPR (General Data Protection Regulation), it's crucial to handle user data ethically and transparently.
+This includes obtaining user consent for data collection, providing clear privacy policies, enabling data deletion requests, and ensuring that user data is secure.
+-Ethical and Diversity Considerations:
+While optimizing business metrics is important, it's also essential to maintain ethical considerations.
+Ensuring that the recommendation system doesn't reinforce biases or lead to filter bubbles is crucial.
+Diversity and fairness in recommendations should be prioritized.

 #### 4.6.
 Costs